 • What does your company do?

-Our salon deals with men, women and children’s hair styling.
+Our salon in Vicenza deals with men, women and children’s hair styling.
 We also carry out beard cutting, skin analysis, manicure, make-up, advertising photo shoots.

 • What are the services in which you excel?